Canal 5 (Mexican TV channel): Network logos

-Controversies
+In popular culture

-Canal 5 gained traction in April 2020, when its Twitter page started posting strange and disturbing posts in the early morning hours, including the Michael Rosen's Lunchtime song, only to be deleted afterwards.
-Since then, the posts have been investigated and widely shared and talked about in Mexican media.
+Canal 5 gained traction in April 2020, when its Twitter page began posting strange and disturbing videos in the early morning hours, including an edit of Michael Rosen's Lunchtime poem and footage from the 1995 demo animation of The Adventures of Johnny Quasar, later known for its titular character being revisioned into the character of Jimmy Neutron.
+With the videos having been deleted afterwards, since then, the posts have been investigated and widely shared and talked about in Mexican media.
 Infobae México contacted one of the collaborators of Channel 5.
 However, they claimed no knowledge regarding the disturbing posts.

 Simultaneously, a VHS recording of the network's community service strand dated from 2001 showing the disappearance of a mysterious Selene Delgado López went viral.
 This case in particular caused the creation of a series of theories about the supposed missing woman, which caused a possible link to a Facebook account to a person of the same name, whose social media accounts turned out to be fake, creating an urban legend.